dodisoft-games/universe-documentation/scripting-api/uniobject.md

 ## Overview

-The UniObject class represents a fundamental object in the Universe Engine.
+The UniObject class represents a fundamental object.
 It provides various methods for interacting with objects in the scene, such as manipulating transformations, attaching scripts, and handling materials.

 ## Properties